 Yes.
 Drips waste a precious product, and this waste should be stopped, even though the dripping water may not register on your water meter.
 To find out how much water you are wasting, put a measuring cup under the drip and find out how many minutes it takes to fill it up.
 Divide 90 by the number of minutes it takes to fill one cup to get the number of gallons of water wasted each day.

 How does PWP know how much water I use in my home?

 Most households have a water meter that measures the amount of water used in the home.
 The water meters are read automatically on a regular schedule.
 The previous reading is subtracted from the current reading to determine the amount of water actually used.

 How does PWP know that my water meter is accurate?

 PWP has programs to routinely test water meters.
 This is done on a rotating basis to make sure the meters are accurate.
-Of course, if your recorded water use changes suddenly for no obvious reason, report this to PWP so it can be investigated.
-Note, additional people in the home, a sprinkler leak and/or excessive lawn watering can make your water bill higher.
+If your recorded water use changes suddenly for no obvious reason, report this to PWP so it can be investigated.
+Note that additional people in the home, a sprinkler leak and/or excessive lawn watering can make your water bill higher.